5T33Z0/OC-Little-Translated/11_Graphics/iGPU/GUC_Firmware.md

 ## Tips for Testing
 To evaluate the impact of patches like RPS control or Apple’s GuC firmware on iGPU performance, run Geekbench 5’s Metal test (under “Compute”) three times: once with your default framebuffer, once with RPS control enabled, and once with GuC firmware force-enabled.
 Compare the scores – higher values indicate better performance.
 Use the configuration with the best results.
 If GuC firmware causes issues in daily use, revert to RPS control.

+## Known issues

+- **Firefox** crashing while using Apple GUC (Generic USB Client) firmware is a known issue that has been reported by several users.
+In this case either use Safari or disable Apple GuC firmware injection.

 ## Additional Notes